 Handling a health insurance claim denial

 It’s not unusual for insurers to deny some claims or say they won’t cover a test, procedure, or service that doctors order.
-Still, there are things you can do when your insurance won’t pay for a prescribed service.
-The ACA law now has requirements and timelines for when an insurer denies a claim and you want to appeal their decision.
-For example, they must notify you in writing within 30 days after a claim for medical services you’ve already gotten, and within 72 hours for urgent care cases.
+The new health care law gives consumers more information and the right to appeal a claim denial.
+For example, an insurer must notify you in writing of a claim denial within 30 days after a claim is filed for medical services you’ve already had, and within 72 hours for urgent care cases.

-Under the new law, health plans that began on or after September 23, 2010 must have an internal appeals process that does all these things:
+Under the new rules, health plans that are not grandfathered (those that began on or after September 23, 2010) must have an internal appeals process that:

 - Allows consumers to appeal when a health plan denies a claim for a covered service or rescinds (takes back) coverage;